Mobile dongle review, advantages, disadvantages and How does a dongle work?

 How does a dongle work?

-The dongle is a very little modem, It can connect to wireless or mobile broadband 4G or 3G, the same as the broadband on your smartphone, When you plug the dongle into the computer, your computer is connected to the modem and you can get online, Unlike an awkward cabled connection, the dongle doesn’t dangle – it plugs in securely straight into your USB port.
+The dongle is a very small modem, It can connect to wireless or mobile broadband 4G or 3G, the same as the broadband on your smartphone, When you plug the dongle into the computer, your computer is connected to the modem and you can get online, Unlike an awkward cabled connection, the dongle doesn’t dangle – it plugs in securely straight into your USB port.

 The dongle allows you to use the internet from anywhere, whether you’re on holiday, in a café, on a train or in a park, Dongles are very portable, they’re small and handy enough to take anywhere, they can be used abroad if your dongle plan allows it, They are easy to use – simply plug into your computer’s USB port.